getify/foi-lang/formalization-work/Foi-Specification.md

 **Pattern matching** extends the single-clause guard expression form of §4 to multi-clause **cascades**.
 A pattern-match expression is a sequence of clauses, each a CondClause-headed decision paired with a consequent, evaluated in source order with **first-match-wins** semantics.
 An optional trailing else clause supplies a default consequent when no pattern clause matches; if no clause matches and there is no else, the expression's value is `empty` (§1.1).

-**NOTE:** Depending on compiler configuration, if a set of clauses does not have a default clause, and there is a *pattern-match coverage gap* -- a value could plausibly "fall through" and not match any of the clauses -- this situation can raise a compiler/type error.
+A match without an else clause can leave a *pattern-match coverage gap* -- a value that falls through every clause and yields `empty`.
+Whether the compiler diagnoses such a gap is a configurable, non-normative check; see §5.5 for its specification and its dependence on §9.

 Two forms are available: